actix/examples/actix_redis/README.md

 ## Run

-- make sure docker with docker-compose and make is installed
+- make sure docker with docker-compose and is installed

-- run the Makefile - ``` make ```
+- run ``` docker-compose up ``` from the command line

+- then open browser to [localhost:3000](http://localhost:3000) that will insert records into redis

-- then open browser to localhost:5001 and type in {hostname: redis, port: 6379, database_id: 0} for the fields for rebrow then click on Keys to view entries
+- then open browser to [localhost:5001](http://localhost:5001) and type in {hostname: redis, port: 6379, database_id: 0} for the fields for rebrow then click on Keys to view entries